cloudflare/workers-docs/content/reference/storage/listing-keys.md

 and will be in the absolute value form, even if it was set in the TTL form.

 Additionally, if `list_complete` is `false`, there are more keys to fetch.
-See the next section for more details.
+See the Pagination section below for more details.

+### Ordering

+Keys are always returned in lexicographically sorted order according to their UTF-8 bytes.

 ### Pagination